 Generic Name: trimethadione

-Note: This page contains side effects data for the generic drug trimethadione.
-It is possible that some of the dosage forms included below may not apply to the brand name Tridione.
+Note: This document contains side effect information about trimethadione.
+Some of the dosage forms listed on this page may not apply to the brand name Tridione.

 For the Consumer